 The bolt is the forward-most part of an AR BCG.
 It must properly contain the high chamber pressures of the 223/556 cartridge (52,000 - 70,000+ psi) or 300 Blackout cartridge (55,000 psi) during firing.
 It is also responsible for guiding the firing pin to the primer, extracting and ejecting the fired case, feeding the new cartridge into the chamber and, finally, locking properly into the barrel extension.

-Ideally the BCG accomplishes all of this even when dirty and neglected time after time without fail.
+Ideally the Bolt Carrier Group accomplishes all of this even when dirty and neglected time after time without fail.
 The fact that most bolt carrier groups in most rifles are able to accomplish all of these tasks with boring reliability is a testament to the design genius of Eugene Stoner.

 All of these tasks benefit from proper lubrication.
 Proper lubrication reduces friction between the mating surfaces of the carrier, upper receiver, cam pin, bolt and barrel extension.
-Lack of lubrication in these areas increases friction and can result in loss of carrier velocity and failures to properly extract and eject cases or feed cartridges.
+Lack of lubrication in these areas increases friction and can result in loss of carrier velocity and failures to properly feed, extract or eject rounds.

 This is where a Nickel Boron bolt carrier group really shines.
 Nickel Boron is an advanced metal finish that offers high resistance to wear and corrosion as well as having an ultra low co-efficient of friction.

-When the critical surfaces of a bolt carrier group (both inside and outside) start out with a low coefficient of friction, everything cycles smoother and less lubrication is required.
+When the critical surfaces of a bolt carrier group (both inside and out) start out with a low coefficient of friction, everything cycles smoother and less lubrication is required.

 This is also the reason that some of the best barrel manufacturers in the world use Nickel Boron plated barrel extensions on some of their higher end barrels.
 Ballistic Advantage is one such company and their excellent line of BA Hanson barrels uses Nickel Boron plated barrel extensions because of all the advantages that this finish provides.